luizbgomide/sovereign/spells.md

 The mage must focus to share the beast’s senses, requiring a [Main Action](/combat#main-action) and leaving the mage unable to act physically while so focused.
 The spell lasts until the mage releases the beast, it is dispelled, or it is cast again.

 #### Create Illusion
-The mage creates a illusion at a visible location within 100 feet per caster level.
-The illusion can occupy a number of 10-foot cubes equal to the caster’s level and can fool sight, hearing, smell, and even touch.
+The mage creates a illusion at a visible location within 100ft per caster level.
+The illusion can occupy a number of 10ft cubes equal to the caster’s level and can fool sight, hearing, smell, and even touch.

 If onlookers have no reason to believe the illusion is false, they will unconsciously conform to its apparent physical qualities, halting before walls, reeling from imagined blows, and seeing their clothing burnt by illusory flames.
-The illusion will behave and act on its own in accordance with the caster’s intentions for it, but it cannot go more than a hundred feet from where it was conjured.
+The illusion will behave and act on its own in accordance with the caster’s intentions for it, but it cannot go more than 100ft from where it was conjured.

 Illusory monsters fight with the caster’s attack bonus, do `1d8` damage, have AC 10, and vanish if struck.
 There can be no more than one active illusionary attacker per two caster levels.
 Foes brought to zero HP fall unconscious and wake up ten minutes later with 1 HP.